-Kidnapping has occurred in Turkey.
+Kidnapping: There have been cases of kidnapping in Turkey.
 The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying ransoms increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
 For more information about kidnapping, see our Kidnapping threat travel bulletin.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.